horvathd/cern_fluka_vagrant/README.md

 ### 2.6.
 Shared folder

-In the Windows machine The *FLUKA* folder next to the *Vagrantfile* is automatically shared with the virtual machine at `/fluka` directory.
+In the Windows machine the *FLUKA* folder next to the *Vagrantfile* is automatically shared with the virtual machine at `/fluka` directory.

 ### 2.7.
 Log out fron the virtual machine